 Discover Your Path

-The College of Education and Health Professions at the University of Texas at Arlington is a reflection of the successes and achievements of its students, faculty, administration, and staff.
+The College of Education at the University of Texas at Arlington is a reflection of the successes and achievements of its students, faculty, administration, and staff.
 We offer excellence in teaching, quality research, and outstanding service to Texans and others beyond the state's and the nation's borders.

 The focus of our teaching, research, and service efforts is always on the students.
 We work collaboratively to encourage students to broaden their educational experiences.
 The faculty from the Departments of Curriculum & Instruction, Educational Leadership, and Kinesiology provide programs of study at the undergraduate, graduate, and doctoral levels.
 The faculty provides courses that incorporate diverse teaching styles and methodologies in an effort to enrich the lives of their students and prepare them to meet life's challenges.

 I invite you to visit our entire website.
 Here, you will find information about our faculty, courses, programs, and degrees.
-The site will lead you on a path of discovery—a path that will help you plan your future as a student in the College of Education and Health Professions.
+The site will lead you on a path of discovery—a path that will help you plan your future as a student in the College of Education.

 Good luck as you begin your journey.